17Amir17/LeanAlgo/README.md

 # Run directly with Python
 python -m leanalgo.main

-# Or use the installed entry point (after installing with --no-root)
+# Or use the installed entry point
-poetry install
 poetry run leanalgo
 ```